anafilipabsilva/jira-cli/README.md

 ## Adding Env Vars

-So you can run the app, first it is necessary to set up a `.env` file.
-You can find [here](./.env.example) the an example of the env vars needed for the project.
+To run the app, first, it is necessary to set up a `.env` file.
+You can find [here](./.env.example) the example of the env vars needed for the project.

 | Env Var      | Description |
 | --------- | --------- |